mritunjaysharma394/vowpal-wiki/Projects.md

 ### Links
 - [ONNX Runtime GitHub repo](https://github.com/Microsoft/onnxruntime)

-## 9. Enable implentation of a VW reduction in Python
+## 9. Enable implementation of a VW reduction in Python
 All reductions in VW are implemented in C++.
-However, to allow for rapid prototyping and taking advantage of the Python ecosytem, using Python to do this makes sense.
+However, to allow for rapid prototyping and taking advantage of the Python ecosystem, using Python to do this makes sense.

 ### Goals
 - Create interface that allows Python code to implement a base learner in VW